koopa1338/rsize/README.md

 FLAGS:
         --help       Prints help information
-    -i               ignore the aspect ratio and resice exactly to the width and height -V, --version    Prints version information
+    -i               ignore the aspect ratio and resize exactly to the width and height -V, --version    Prints version information

 OPTIONS: